 - Curriculum Vitae of the nominee with specification which semester(s) the PhD candidate spent in CSL;

-- Three endorsement letters supporting the nomination including the significant PhD thesis contributions of the candidate.
+- Up to three endorsement letters supporting the nomination including the significant PhD thesis contributions of the candidate.
 Each endorsement should have clear specification of nominee PhD thesis contributions and potential impact on nominee’s field.
-Members of the CSL PhD Thesis Awards Committee are not eligible to write endorsement letters.
-The letters are due by February 25, 2017.
+Members of the selection committee and the nominator are not eligible to write endorsement letters.
+The letters are due by February 25, 2018.

 - A concise statement (one sentence) of the PhD thesis contribution for which the award is being given.
 This statement will appear on the award certificate and on the website.